gongahkia/w3/README.md

 * `WeWatchWhat` website
     * Single unified platform that aggregates all movies showing on the current day from multiple cinemas.
     * Shows all essential details about a film at a glance.
-    * Filters movies based on rating, duration, cinema location, languages and theme.
-    * ***We watch what*** button that randomly chooses a movie to watch.
-* Bookmarking
-    * Films can be bookmarked for later reference.
-    * Filters are stored in query params such that a specific search.
 * Web access
     * No mobile app required to search for movies.
     * W3 is a web application, meaning no installation is required and it can run on any device that has a browser.